CNUClasses/embeddings/README.md

 - Larger models generally perform better.<br>
 -Mind the default params, some use cosine similarity some use dot product.<br>
 -For RAG (Retrieval-Augmented Generation), prioritize models that excel at 'semantic similarity'.<br>
--Smaller finetuned models are both cost effective and beat bigger general purpose LLMs (except for GPT-4), see ‘A Thorough Comparison of Cross-Encoders and LLMs for Reranking SPLADE’<br>
+-Smaller finetuned models are both cost effective and beat bigger general purpose LLMs (except for GPT-4), see <a href="https://arxiv.org/html/2403.10407v1">A Thorough Comparison of Cross-Encoders and LLMs for Reranking SPLADE</a><br>

 ## Loss Function
 - see ./code/runall.py - for loss functions tested (including 3 custom losses).<br>